t-regx/t-regx.github.io/docs/overview.md

 Here, `$result` **must** contain the first occurrence.
 It must contain *your value*.

 It will **never** contain `null`, `false` or an empty array. `SubjectNotMatchedException` would be thrown in that case.
-And even if  `first()` does return `''`, it's only because it's supposed to; that is "when a pattern matched a string of length 0".
+Even if  `first()` does return `''`, it's only because it supposed to do that; that is "when a pattern matched a string of length 0".

 Also, it will never trigger a warning, but throw `SafeRegexException` with a descriptive message.